MohamedGuerri98/HSI-Papers/README.md

 # Deep learning for HSI

-This repository is dedicated to the implementation and exploration of deep learning-based Hyperspectral imaging techniques.
+This repository is dedicated to the exploration of deep learning-based Hyperspectral imaging techniques.

 ## Table of Contents